If you’re a student, you’ve probably heard of Adderall and modafinil.

 This is especially useful if you have a tight deadline, like a test or work project, and need to work through the night to get it done.
 It’s also useful if the task you’re trying to complete is boring or tedious, and therefore more likely to make you tired while you finish it.

-So Which One is Better?
+So Which One is Better for Productivity?

 Although both of these medications are excellent for boosting productivity, modafinil is preferred by most.